AdobeDocs/experience-platform.en/help/profile/computed-attributes/ui.md

 ### Draft computed attribute {#draft}

 When selecting a draft computed attribute, the **[!UICONTROL Edit computed attributes]** page appears.
-This page, similarly to the Create computed attributes page, lets you edit your computed attribute's basic information, as well as its definition, before letting you update the draft or publish it.
+This page, similarly to the [!UICONTROL Create computed attributes] page, lets you edit your computed attribute's basic information, as well as its definition, before letting you update the draft or publish it.

-![The [!UICONTROL Edit computed attributes ]page is displayed.](./images/ui/edit.png)
+![The [!UICONTROL Edit computed attributes] page is displayed.](./images/ui/edit.png)

 ## Using computed attributes {#usage}